scottaohara/accessible_components/README.md

 If you end up using any of these components, [please let me know](https://twitter.com/scottohara)!

-Most importantly, if you ever come across a bug or awkward UX quirk with a component listed here, please [file an issue here](https://github.com/scottaohara/accessible_components/issues/new) or in the component's GitHub repository.
+Most importantly, if you ever come across a bug or awkward UX quirk with a component listed here, please [file an issue here](https://github.com/scottaohara/accessible_components/issues/new), or in the specific component's GitHub repository.

 Thanks!